Dreaming381/Latios-Framework/Documentation~/Myri Audio/README.md

 -   Exiting play mode while an active listener exists will cause a warning regarding DSPGraph nodes not being disposed.
 This is an execution order issue on teardown.
--   Audio causes crashes for MacOS builds using 2020.1.9f1 and possibly other versions.
-(1 report)
--   DSPGraph does not initialize correctly on 2020.3 using the new build system packages for Windows.
-(1 report)

 ## Near-Term Roadmap